antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 ![](./Diagrams/Dont-use-FEN-to-chess-with-LLMs/Original-puzzle-image-and-recognized-text-to-JSON.png)

-Comparing the images it can be seen that a correct LLM-vision recognition JSON spec was obtained.
+By comparing the images it can be seen that a correct LLM-vision recognition JSON spec was obtained.

-**Remark:** The FEN string of the image is:
+**Remark:** The FEN string of the image is `B3R3/8/8/8/4n1p1/5kP1/5P2/R3K1Q1`:

 ```raku